 - Employ more independent and unconventional people than traditional organizations.

 Our leadership model is designed to help leaders turn their organizations into flywheels of success.
-It includes key elements of our strategic marketing and planning models so leaders can help their organizations better understand, engage, and satisfy the individuals and organizations that determine their success.
+It includes essential elements of our strategic marketing and planning models so leaders can help their organizations better understand, engage, and satisfy the individuals and organizations that determine their success.

-Creating a Flywheel of Success
+Creating a flywheel of success